carlosSpa/PSTD_ABL/README.md

 OUTPUT: Table 3.

-COMMENTS: Each folder contains a code in matlab that generates the results of Table 3
+COMMENTS: Each folder contains a matlab code that generates the results of Table 3

-**Test 3**
+**Test 3 (SEG-SALT EAGE)**
 -------------

  AUTHOR: Carlos Spa

  DATE: 22-06-2022

-FOLDERS: the folder "Mesh" should be download at:
+ FOLDERS: the folder "Mesh" should be downloaded from:

-COMMENTS: It should be instaled atthe same folder than the C code is located.
+ COMMENTS: It should be unzip at the same folder where the main C code is stored.
-These folders contain different binary files used as input files in the code
+ The "Mesh" folder contains three sub-folders (damped,sponge,euler) with different binary files used as input files by the main code

  MAIN CODE: main.c